brandur/sorg/content/fragments/going-static.md

 couldn't say the same about a Ruby codebase even when thinking about only two years down the road.

-But even in a future where all compilers have failed, I'm still left with the build artifact itself in S3 which is a simple collection of HTML, CSS, and image files that will run anywhere, including a browser pointed at localhost.
+And even in a future where all compilers have failed, I'm still left with the build artifact itself in S3 which is a simple collection of HTML, CSS, and image files that will run anywhere, including a browser pointed at localhost.
 It's trivially simple to move them around or archive them permanently.